robOcity/song-play-aws-redshift/README.md

 }
 ```

 * Create the Redshift table using SQL using revised column names.
+JSON data elements are extracted based on the name given in the jsonpaths file and inserted into the table based on the order they are defined jsonpaths file.
+The order of the data elements in the jsonpaths file must match that of the SQL table.
+For example, `itemInSession` is inserted into the 5th column of the SQL table.
+In the process the name is effectively changed from `itemInSession` to `item_in_session`.
+This name translation only occurs because I am using a jsonpaths files that maps the values between representations.

 ```sql
 CREATE TABLE IF NOT EXISTS event_staging (